tillmanjr/dungeon-crawl-classic-character-gen/README.md

 ## To Use:

 Open `src/character-generator.html` in any modern browser.
-You'll see four _New Character_ buttons, one for each of the four characters which can be generated - yeah, not elegant, but the final results are darn good.

 ### Printing
 Generate your four characters then Ctrl-P (Cmd-P if using Fisher-Price OS) to invoke print, ensure Landscape layour is selected, then print.